psycopg/psycopg/docs/api/connections.rst

     methods, but should be called using the `await` keyword.

     .. automethod:: connect

+        .. versionchanged:: 3.1

+            Automatically resolve domain names asynchronously.
+In previous versions, name resolution blocks, unless the ``hostaddr`` parameter is specified, or the `~psycopg._dns.resolve_hostaddr_async()`
+            function is used.

     .. automethod:: close

         .. note:: You can use ``async with`` to close the connection